Joe Burrow Player Prop Bets for the NFL Playoffs - Cincinnati vs. Las Vegas - NewsBreak

 Matchup vs. Las Vegas

-- Burrow threw for 148 passing yards in one matchup against the Raiders, 115.5 yards fewer than his over/under for Saturday.
+- In one matchup against the Raiders, Burrow threw for 148 passing yards, 112.5 yards below his over/under in Saturday's game.

-- Burrow threw a touchdown pass in that matchup against the Raiders.
+- Burrow threw a touchdown pass in that game against the Raiders.

-- The 235.1 yards per game the Raiders are giving up through the air makes them the NFL's 12th-ranked pass defense.
+- The Raiders are giving up 235.1 passing yards per game this year, the NFL's 12th-ranked pass defense.

-- The Raiders have surrendered 29 touchdowns through the air (1.7 per game).
-They are 23rd in the league in that category.
+- The Raiders have allowed 29 passing TDs this season (1.7 per game), ranking them 23rd among NFL defenses.

 Recent Performances

-- Burrow did not have a pass attempt in Week 18 versus the Browns.
+- Burrow did not record a pass attempt in Week 18 versus the Browns.

-- Burrow has racked up 971 passing yards (323.7 per game) and has a 78.8% completion percentage this year (67-of-85) while throwing eight touchdowns and zero interceptions over his last three games.
+- Burrow has 971 passing yards (323.7 ypg) to lead Cincinnati, completing 78.8% of his throws and collecting eight touchdown passes with zero interceptions over his last three games.

 Burrow's Cincinnati Teammates